 4. Failure to comply with the reasonable request of a College official(s) or faculty member(s), including a request to identify oneself or honor the terms of a College no-contact agreement/order

-5. Behavior which endangers the health and safety of oneself or others.
+5. Threats or behavior that endanger the health and safety of oneself or others.
 Examples include, but are not limited to, tampering or interfering with, as well as destroying or misusing, fire safety equipment; the possession of firearms, explosives, other weapons, or dangerous chemicals; unauthorized climbing on College buildings and structures; throwing objects out of windows; and the reckless operation of a motor vehicle.

 6. Violation of federal, state, or local statutes.